At UChicago, you are welcome.

 In your list of extracurricular activities, you should include whatever it is that you spend your time doing outside of class.
 This could be an official club, team, or competition; a hobby you pursue on your own; a part-time job; a family responsibility; or anything else you do with your time outside of class.
 Colleges ask for this information not because they have any specific expectation or preference for how you spend your time, but to see what's meaningful, worthwhile, or interesting to you.
 We do not require certificates proving participation in activities.
 If the space provided on the Coalition Application to list all extracurricular and work experiences is not sufficient, you may share further details through the "Additional Information" upload option.

-The transfer application essay has a different name depending on the online application you choose: the Coalition Application calls it a Personal Statement, while the Common Application calls it a Transfer Essay.
-Regardless of the name, this essay is your chance to present yourself and your ideas in your own words.
-Through the Common or Coalition Application, your essay will be sent to all of the schools you are applying to.
-As a result, it should not be specific to any one school.
+The Coalition Essay is your chance to present yourself and your ideas in your own words.
+Through the Coalition Application, your essay will be sent to the schools you are applying to, and should not be specific to any one school.
 Your essay should be appropriate for a wide array of audiences and should put your best foot forward.
 Be sure to proofread and edit your essay, and have someone you trust, like a friend, family member, or counselor, read it over before submitting it.

 The University of Chicago Supplement requires one extended essay of your choice from our list of several prompts and one short-answer essay on why you would like to attend the University of Chicago.
 In addition, transfer applicants must submit a short essay responding to the following prompt:

 Your UChicago Account